-The word audit is derived from the Latin verb “audire”, which translated means “to hear” or “to listen.”
-In general, this type of operational walkthrough exists in a wide variety of areas.
+The word “audit” is derived from the Latin verb “audire,” which translates to “to hear” or “to listen.”
+Generally, this type of operational walkthrough is applicable in a wide range of areas.
 In the pharmaceutical industry, audits are a central component of GMP-compliant quality assurance (e.g., as required in the EU GMP Guide, Part I, Chapter 9 “Self-inspection”).
-This is a good thing, because these systematic examinations check whether the legal requirements and GMP guidelines (Good Manufacturing Practice) are being complied with.
-These quality standards do not exist without reason, because ultimately they serve to protect the patient.
+This is a good thing, because these systematic examinations verify whether the legal requirements and GMP guidelines (Good Manufacturing Practice) are being adhered to.
+These quality standards do not exist without reason, as they ultimately serve to protect the patient.

 What types of audits are there?